exoplatform/exo-documentation/docs/Security.rst

 SameSite property can take one of theses values : None, Strict, and Lax

 With value **None**, when a request is done on eXo Server, there is no verification on the referer.
 The cookies is used.
-For example, if a user receives a malicious email, containing a link forged to call a REST endpoint altering data, like deleting a space, changing a permission, etc.. if the user has a valid session on eXo, clicking the link would alter data on their behalf.
+For example, when a user receives a malicious email, containing a link forged to call a data-altering REST endpoint such as deleting a space, changing a permission, etc.. if the user has a valid session on eXo, clicking the link would alter data on their behalf.
 It is a CSRF attack.